leslem/web_home/content/post/level-up-coding-2-reusable-functions.md

 <_io.TextIOWrapper name='myfile.txt' mode='r' encoding='UTF-8'>
 ```

+`len` and `open` are both functions in Python, with arguments in the parentheses.

-Once you start writing your own functions, you'll be able to use them in the same way to run the same bit of code over and over again with different inputs.
+Once you start writing your own functions, you'll be able to use them just like builtin functions to run the same bit of code over and over again with different inputs.

 ## How do I write a function?

 Programming languages generally have a standard way to define a function and a standard way to run the function after you've defined it.
-Python uses `def` and R uses `function`.
+For defining functions, Python uses `def` and R uses `function`.
 Below are examples of a function to calculate the GC content[^1] in a DNA sequence, in both R and Python.
 You can see that the function looks pretty similar in both languages.

 #### Define an R function

 ```
 gc_content <- function(dna)
 {